trigger-corp/Forge-Documentation/source/modules/native/including_resources.rst

 Android
 -------

-When using the inspector project to develop your plugin, any required resources should be added to the ``res/`` folder.
+To include resources they must be placed in the ``plugin/android/res`` folder, once there the inspector project can be updated and the resource files will be included.

 For more information about what kind of resources can be added to your plugin and how they can be used with the Android SDK, see the `official Android docs concerning App Resources`_.

 .. _official Android docs concerning App Resources: http://developer.android.com/guide/topics/resources/index.html